Is Nets assistant GM headed to Charlotte Hornets next season?

 Brooklyn assistant general manager Jeff Peterson has emerged as one of the most respected young executives in the NBA.
 Peterson is hailed for his authenticity, particularly in his ability to communicate up and down the organizational chart.
 In 2020, Peterson interviewed for the Pistons’ general manager opening.
 And with a new ownership structure in Charlotte, should the Hornets ultimately move on from Mitch Kupchak after the final year of his contract, Peterson has become widely linked by league personnel as a possible next lead executive in Charlotte.

 One reason is that Kupchak, who Michael Jordan hired in April 2018, is 69 years old while Peterson is 34.
-Another reason, Fischer points out, is that there will be changing of the guard in Charlotte now that MJ has sold the team to new investors, one of whom has a connection to Peterson.
+Another reason, Fischer points out, is that there will be changing of the guard in Charlotte now that MJ has sold the team to new investors for $3 billion, one of whom has a connection to Peterson.
 Sports Illustrated’s FanSided notes that one of the new owners of the Hornets, Richard Schnall, a former minority owner in Atlanta when Peterson was an assistant GM with the Hawks.

 Fischer also reports B.J.
 Johnson, the Nets Director of Player Evaluation, has been getting offers.
 Johnson, who is personally close to Marks as well, “was recently considered for a prominent role in Portland’s front office.”
 Johnson runs the Nets draft operations.